Kansas sheriff supports bill giving workers comp to first responders with PTSD

 TOPEKA, Kan.
-(FOX4KC/WDAF) — A Senate committee heard testimony supporting a bill that would allow first responders suffering from PTSD to receive workers’ compensation benefits.
+(WDAF) – A Senate committee heard testimony supporting a bill that would allow first responders suffering from PTSD to receive workers’ compensation benefits.

 The Kansas Sheriff’s Association supports SB 491, and Douglas County Sheriff Jay Armbrister testified before the Senate committee Monday.